dirigible-io/dirigible-io.github.io/docs-samples/docs/basic/console.md

 ### Steps

-1. Create a project `sample-core-console`.
+1. Create a project `sample-builtin-console`.
 2. Then create a JavaScript service named `console-log.js`.
 3. Within the service code, enter the following content: